 14. The color of the Golden Gate Bridge is called International Orange.
 It wasn't a color from the original list of options.
 It was the primer used to protect the steel for the bridge during transit and the architect loved it more than the other options, so he selected it as the official color.

 15. Instead of a solid color, the US Navy wanted the Golden Gate Bridge to be painted in black and yellow stripes.
 They thought it would make the bridge easier to see through the fog, especially if it was under attack.

 16. There are hundreds of earthquakes every year in the Bay Area.
-However, most are so small (less than a 3.0) that you cannot feel them and they aren't often discussed.
+However, most are so small (less than a 3.0) that you cannot feel them, and they aren't often discussed.
 Find out what causes them.

 17. Al Capone arrived by train to Alcatraz.
 The warden at the time was so worried about security that they loaded the train car onto a barge instead of unloading the prisoners from the train and moving them to a boat.
 Capone was the main reason as they felt he may attempt an escape or there would be trouble if he was removed from the train car prior to it reaching Alcatraz.

 18. SF is not the foggiest place in the US, that honor goes to our friends to the north, Point Reyes.
 They are the not only the foggiest place in the US, but also in North America.
 We do get our fair share of fog here though.
 We are covered in it more than 100 days a year with July and August being the foggiest months.

 19. San Francisco is not a large city.
 There are only around 830,000 people that live within the city and county of San Francisco.
 However, the entire bay area is home to more than 7 million people.

 20. You will never run out of new restaurants to try here.
 At any given time, there are more than 3,500 restaurants open in SF.

 21. Many famous people were born in San Francisco.
 Here is a list of some of the most famous: